Auli, India: History

-Auli and Joshimath are situated in the high Himalayas bordering China.
-In the Sino-Indian War of 1962, there have been several initiatives by Chinese troops to cross the borders and enter Indian territory.
+Auli and Joshimath are situated in the high Himalayas, bordering China.
+In the Sino-Indian War of 1962, there were several initiatives by Chinese troops to cross the borders and enter Indian territory.
 During the conflict, the residents of the border village supported the Indian Army.
 Auli ropeway was constructed in September 1993 to enhance tourism in Auli.
-At an altitude of about 10,000 feet, this ropeway serves as a transport between Joshimath and Auli.
+At an altitude of about 10,000 feet, this ropeway serves as transport between Joshimath and Auli.